 How WM_GETOBJECT Works

 - If the window or control that receives WM_GETOBJECT implements IAccessible, the window returns a reference to the IAccessible interface using LresultFromObject.
-Microsoft Active Accessibility, in conjunction with the Component Object Model (COM) library, performs the appropriate marshaling and passes the interface pointer from the server back to the client.
+Active Accessibility, in conjunction with the COM library, performs the appropriate marshaling and passes the interface pointer from the server back to the client.

 - If the window that receives the message does not implement IAccessible, it should return zero.

-- If the window does not handle the WM_GETOBJECT message, the DefWindowProc function returns zero.
+- If the window does not handle the WM_GETOBJECT message, the Microsoft Win32 API DefWindowProc returns zero.

 Even if the server returns zero, Active Accessibility still provides the client with information about the object.
 For most system-provided objects such as list boxes and buttons, Active Accessibility provides complete information; for other objects, the information is limited.
 For example, Active Accessibility does not provide information for controls that do not have a window handle.
 Active Accessibility returns a proxied IAccessible interface pointer that the client uses to get information about the object.